Homemade Ricotta Cheese

 - After 10 minutes, transfer the mixture to a fine mesh strainer lined with cheesecloth.
 I use this Butter Muslin, which is woven more tightly than some cheese cloth and it’s washable and reusable.
 (I use this to strain yogurt and ghee as well.)

-- Let the whey drain thoroughly for an hour or two in the refrigerator.
+- Let the whey drain in the refrigerator until the ricotta reaches your desired thickness.
 Transfer the cheese to an air-tight container and store for up to 5 days.

 Homemade Ricotta Price Breakdown